Domain Registration and Mapping

 By checking the box to forward the non-www domain, a visitor can enter your domain.com in their browser without the www to visit the blog.
 This option is recommended.

 Click Begin domain mapping after making your selections to add the domain to the list of Mapped Domains and proceed with activation.

 Activate the mapping in Typepad

-After the DNS change as fully resolved, you can make the mapping active in Typepad.
-Do this by clicking the Activate link next to the domain in your mapping list in Typepad.
+After the DNS change as fully resolved which can take several hours, you can make the mapping active in Typepad.
+Do this by clicking the Activate link next to the domain in Mapped Domains list at Account > Domain Mapping.

 Now your domain will come up when you click View Blog and your permalinks will use your domain name.

 Please note links to your blog's content in custom modules will not automatically update with the mapped domain.
 Links in the Navigation Bar, Blog Footer, TypeLists, and other custom modules will need to be updated to use the mapped domain.

 You can set up additional domains to point to other blogs or albums by repeating this mapping process for the next domain.